cse112-sp20/Clubhouse-Dungeons/src/db/DatabaseStructure.md

 # Quaranteam8 Database
 ##	'quaranteam8':
 	{
-		// all Clubhouse organizations that are using our extension 'organizations': {
+		// all Clubhouse workspaces that are using our extension 'workspaces': {
 			'marvel': {
 				'members': {
 					'tStark': true,